 by Chris Woodford.
-Last updated: November 6, 2013.
+Last updated: July 31, 2022.

-If you want to build yourself a house in the city, brick, steel, glass, and wood are generally the best materials to use.
+If you want to build yourself a house in the city, brick, steel, glass, concrete, and wood are generally the best materials to use.
 But what if you're in the middle of the countryside and you want to make a simple wall to keep animals in a field?
 You could use bricks, but they look unattractive and unnatural in rural landscapes.
 Not only that, they can work out really expensive when you lay them mile after mile.
 And what if you change your mind about where you want the wall to be, as farmers often do?
 Knocking down bricks locked together with mortar isn't at all easy.
 Wouldn't it be good if there were a simpler kind of wall you could make?
 Well, there is!
-It's called a dry-stone wall because, unlike a brick wall, it's made by stacking stones without (wet) mortar to hold them together.
+It's called a dry-stone wall (or, sometimes, a dry-laid wall) because, unlike a brick wall, it's made by stacking stones without (wet) mortar to hold them together.
 Dry-stone walls are strong and attractive and can last hundreds of years.
 But if you decide you don't like them, you can just take them down and build them up again somewhere else.
 Let's take a closer look at how they work!

 Photo: Stone walls blend naturally into the landscape.
 A typical dry-stone wall on the ancient Priest's Way leading from Worth Matravers to Swanage, Dorset, England.
 This one is made from stones quarried in the villages nearby.